sergiomora03/py-hyperpy/docs/source/install.rst

 .. note::

-   This project is under active development.
+   This project is active development.